 All architecture has to mediate between an outer and an inner environment in some way, but if you can sense a rigid structure actually doing it (dripping sounds, tiles flying off, windows rattling) it usually means a malfunction.
 An inflatable, on the other hand, in its state of active homeostasis, trimming adjusting and taking up strains, is malfunctioning if it doesn't squirm and creak.
-As an adjustable and largely self-regulating membrane, it is more truly like the skin of a living creature that the block.11 ticized their instability.
-In his 1965 essay "A Home is not a House," Banham proposed Environment-Bubble, a domesticated utopia equipped with modern amenities.
-12 Although a radical and anti-monumental prototype for rethinking architecture's relationship to technology, humans and the environment, its pneumatic enclosure was a flimsy, barely-there membrane, deployed only when needed.
-So, rored a pop-cultural fascination with notions did Banham and his contemporaries take pneumatics seriously?
-Banham did. after all. call inflatables "wind bags."
-13 and As a means to counteract the conventions, referred to his Environment-Bubble as a "standard of living package,"14 suggesting, ironically, that the pneumatic environment, in the words of architect and historian Thomas Leslie, "may in fact be more of a lusty technofantasy than a legitimate tectonic proposition."15
+As an adjustable and largely self-regulating membrane, it is more truly like the skin of a living creature that the metaphorical "skin" of, say, a glass-walled office block.11 environment, its pneumatic enclosure was a flimsy, barely-there membrane, deployed only when needed.
+So, did Banham and his contemporaries take pneumatics seriously?
+Banham did, after all, call inflatables "wind bags," and referred to his Environment-Bubble as a "standard of living package," suggesting, ironically, that the pneumatic environment, in the words of architect and historian Thomas Leslie, "may in fact be more of a lusty technofantasy than a legitimate tectonic proposition."
+15